bitrise-steplib/steps-hockeyapp-deploy/README.md

 step-hockeyapp-deploy
 =====================

-Concrete step to deploy an iOS application to HockeyApp.You need to register on HockeyApp's website http://hockeyapp.net/features/ and create an app to utilize this step.
+Concrete step to deploy an iOS application to HockeyApp.
+You need to register on HockeyApp's website http://hockeyapp.net/features/ and create an app to utilize this step.
 You also need to create a HockeyApp Token for your app.
 It will be used to authenticate you.

 This step depends on the Archive Step.